In-Person, Hybrid and Online Club Meetings

 This page will be a repository for how to run online club meetings.
 We believe this is a new reality for communicating across many industries, so practicing within our clubs should be valuable.
 We hope clubs will embrace these ideas to reduce our ‘social distance’.
 We’re here to help.

-Gretchen Vaughn is hosting a Zoom webinar entitled ‘Simple tips for fun and successful online club meetings‘ on Saturday March 21, 2020 at 1pm.
-Details may be found in our calendar.
+Recording of Gretchen Vaughn’s ‘Simple tips for fun and successful online club meetings‘ on Saturday March 21, 2020 at 1pm.
+Watch entire 88 min video replay

 Having a Toastmasters meeting online isn’t rocket science.
 Nor should it be!